 It is a great way to spend a couple of evenings a week gaining some vital knowledge and techniques in researching your family history.

 The course is being run by futurelearn.com.
 They offer a huge number of free online courses on countless subjects.
-In March, they are also doing a free course in Irish history that focuses on the lives of ordinary people during the years of conflict between 1912 and 1923.
+They are also planning a free course in Irish history that focuses on the lives of ordinary people during the years of conflict between 1912 and 1923.
 It is a fascinating study for anyone interested in learning more about the history of Ireland.